1946 Ohio State Buckeyes football team: Schedule

+Rankings

 Awards and honors

 Tackle Warren Amling was a consensus first-team pick on the 1946 All-America college football team.
 Three Ohio State players received honors from the Associated Press (AP) or United Press (UP) on the 1946 All-Big Nine Conference football team: end Cecil Souders (AP-1, UP-1); Amling (AP-1, UP-2); and fullback Joe Whisler (UP-1).
 Souders was also selected by his teammates as the team's most valuable player.

 Statistics

 On offense, the Buckeyes averaged 94.2 passing yards and 199.4 rushing yards.
 On defense, they allowed an average of 106.6 passing yards and 176.9 rushing yards.
 The team's statistical leaders included quarterback George Spencer with 398 passing yards, fullback Joseph Whisler with 544 rushing yards, and Bob Brugge with 193 receiving yards.